Your administrator specifies a configuration in the Licensing Portal and downloads

 Device configuration for the device being used.

-configuration to another loaded configuration.
-Similarly, the license does not roll
+loaded configuration.
+Similarly, the license does not roll from one project to another.

-from one project to another.
-The license only rolls from one keystore to another in
+The license only rolls from one keystore to another in the same project of the current

-the same project of the current configuration.
+configuration.
 You can go to the Configuration tab to see the current configuration.

 Passwords on configurations